Fiber to the Home Project

 Engineering Consultant – RVW, Inc.

-WALL, SD – Golden West continues to expand its fiber network through the towns of Colton, Humboldt, and Montrose, including rural areas.
-Fiber optic technology allows for greater bandwidth and speeds, offering a more reliable and secure connection to the world for all telecommunications services including internet, phone, and cable TV (where available).
+Golden West will continue to expand its fiber network to areas around Wood and Witten this year.
+Fiber optic technology allows for greater bandwidth and speeds, offering a more reliable and secure connection to the world for all telecommunications services including internet and phone.

-The Fiber to the Home (FTTH) project will convert homes and businesses from copper cable to long, thin strands of glass called optical fibers, like a strand of hair.
+The Fiber to the Home (FTTH) project will convert subscribers there from copper cable to long, thin strands of glass called optical fibers, like a strand of hair.
 These fibers use pulses of light to transmit data and are immune to environmental factors such as electrical currents and water.
 The multi-year process of upgrading all Golden West customers involves burying about 14,000 miles of fiber-optic cable.

-Golden West will host informational open houses for subscribers in and around Colton and the Humboldt-Montrose areas who are a part of this year’s construction project.
-Those in attendance can learn more about the projects from Golden West representatives and can talk with contractors who will assist with the local projects.
+Golden West will host an informational open house for subscribers who are part of this year’s construction project.
+It will be held at 6:30 p.m.
+Thursday, Feb.
+22, at the Community Hall at 130 S. Dakota St. in Wood.
+Those in attendance can learn more about the project from Golden West representatives and talk with contractors who will assist with the local project.
 Attendees can also enjoy refreshments and register for door prizes.

-Currently almost three-quarters of the Golden West service territory is served by fiber.
-The cooperative is committed to upgrading its entire service territory to fiber within the next four to five years.
-In addition to the Colton and Humboldt-Montrose exchanges, Golden West will also complete fiber projects this year in rural Custer, Enning, Maurine, and Murdo.
+Currently more than three-quarters of the Golden West service territory is served by fiber.
+The cooperative is committed to upgrading its entire service territory to fiber within the next three to four years.
+In addition to Wood and Witten, Golden West will also complete fiber optic upgrade projects this year for subscribers in rural Custer and rural Hot Springs.